 When you get the beef meat, ask for beef shank.
-In central Europe one can ask for “Goulash” meat too and the butcher will know what to get you.
-Beef shank cuts are the way to go when making goulash because the meat has less fats and gets very soft after cooking it slowly for a while.
+In central Europe, one can ask for “Goulash” meat too and the butcher will know what to get you.
+Beef shank cuts are the way to go when making goulash because the meat has fewer fats and gets very soft after cooking it slowly for a while.

 Easy Hungarian Goulash Recipe below:

 - 1 big Onion